lisk-builders/lisk-network-reporter/README.md

 - [ ] Change peers count to reliable endpoint as soon implemented in Lisk
 - [ ] Change pending tx count to reliable endpoint as soon implemented in Lisk
 - [ ] If there is no build specified in Lisk then last commit should be used as soon implemented in Lisk
+- [ ] Implement reasonable check if node is forging as soon implemented in Lisk to replace preconfigured value in config

 ## Credits
 Thanks to [cuberdo](https://github.com/cubedro/) and his [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api).
 This software has been created on the top of his work.